sts10/tidy/readme.markdown

         --take-first <take-first>
             Only take first N words from inputted word list.
-If two or more word lists are inputted, it will combine arbitrarily and then take first N words
+If two or more word lists are inputted, it will combine arbitrarily and then take first N words --take-rand <take-rand>
+            Only take a random N number of words from inputted word list.
+If two or more word lists are inputted, it will combine arbitrarily and then take a random N words

 ARGS:
     <Inputted Word Lists>...
 Word list input files.
 Can be more than one, in which case they'll be combined and